aleen42/PersonalWiki/post/optimize_image_for_seo/optimize_image_for_seo.md

     <img title="Screenshot of an image, half normal and half optimized by JPEGMini showing no difference in visual quality" src="./jpegmini-image-file-optimization.jpg" alt="Image SEO: Optimize image file size using JPEGMini">
 </p>
 <p slitn="center">Optimize image file size for instance using JPEGMini</p>

+You can still reduce the file size of these images by for instance removing the [EXIF data](http://en.wikipedia.org/wiki/Exchangeable_image_file_format).
+We recommend using tools like ImageOptim or websites like JPEGMini or PunyPNG.
+I’ve also heard great stories about Kraken.io, but I haven’t used that myself, to be honest.

+After you have uploaded the image, tools like YSlow can tell you if your image optimization succeeded.